crosscompute/crosscompute-policies/terms-github.md

 Our liability is limited whether or not we have been informed of the possibility of such damages, and even if a remedy set forth in this Agreement is found to have failed of its essential purpose.
 We will have no liability for any failure or delay due to matters beyond our reasonable control.

 P. Release and Indemnification
-Short version: You are responsible for your use of the service.
-If you harm someone else or get into a dispute with someone else, we will not be involved.

 If you have a dispute with one or more Users, you agree to release CrossCompute from any and all claims, demands and damages (actual and consequential) of every kind and nature, known and unknown, arising out of or in any way connected with such disputes.

 You agree to indemnify us, defend us, and hold us harmless from and against any and all claims, liabilities, and expenses, including attorneys' fees, arising out of your use of the Website and the Service, including but not limited to your violation of this Agreement, provided that CrossCompute (1) promptly gives you written notice of the claim, demand, suit or proceeding; (2) gives you sole control of the defense and settlement of the claim, demand, suit or proceeding (provided that you may not settle any claim, demand, suit or proceeding unless the settlement unconditionally releases CrossCompute of all liability); and (3) provides to you all reasonable assistance, at your expense.

 Q. Changes to These Terms
-Short version: We want our users to be informed of important changes to our terms, but some changes aren't that important — we don't want to bother you every time we fix a typo.
-So while we may modify this agreement at any time, we will notify users of any changes that affect your rights and give you time to adjust to them.

 We reserve the right, at our sole discretion, to amend these Terms of Service at any time and will update these Terms of Service in the event of any such amendments.
 We will notify our Users of material changes to this Agreement, such as price changes, at least 30 days prior to the change taking effect by posting a notice on our Website.
 For non-material modifications, your continued use of the Website constitutes agreement to our revisions of these Terms of Service.
 You can view all changes to these Terms in our Site Policy repository.